Drywall Repair After Leak

 Sometimes.
 If the drywall core is still solid, patching and correct prep can work.
 If it is soft or swollen, replacing that section is the better fix.

 If the leak is fixed and the surface is sealed and finished correctly, it should not.
-Stains usually return when someone paints over damaged drywall paper without proper prep.
+Stains usually return when damaged drywall paper is painted over without proper prep.

 Yes.
-Texture match is a big part of making the repair disappear.
+Texture matching is a big part of making the repair disappear.
 Send a close-up photo of the texture and we will match it.

-If you want a finished look, we can prep and paint the repaired area, or talk through whether spot paint or blending makes sense for your ceiling and lighting.
+Yes.
+If you want a finished look, we can prep and paint the repaired area, or talk through whether spot painting or blending makes sense based on your ceiling and lighting.

 For all your drywall needs in Antelope Valley, Kern County, Victorville, Canyon Country and Bakersfield, Precision Patch Pros delivers exceptional results.
 Contact us today for a free estimate and let us transform your space!